 Arbor Day Foundation Ready to integrate some tree-related activities into your classroom this Arbor Day?
 Try out some of the suggestions found on this site.

-Keep Indianapolis Beautiful – Kid Clubs WHY KIDS NEED NATURE: In a world of ever-advancing technology, demanding schedules, and more school time spent indoors, many children today find themselves disconnected from the natural world.
-The truth is that spending time outdoors in nature has been proven to be beneficial for children in almost all parts of their life.
-Not only does it help prevent obesity, reduce stress and build self-esteem, it can also help increase focus inside of the classroom, as well as improve cognitive functions, social skills, leadership, and collaboration.
-Check out the research and see for yourself the health and well-being benefits of connecting children to nature!
+Keep Indianapolis Beautiful – Nature eLearning WHY KIDS NEED NATURE: In a world of ever-advancing technology, demanding schedules, and more school time spent indoors, many children today find themselves disconnected from the natural world.
+The truth is that spending time outdoors in nature has been proven to be beneficial for children in almost all parts of their lives.
+Not only does it help prevent obesity, reduce stress, and build self-esteem, it can also help increase focus inside of the classroom, as well as improve cognitive functions, social skills, leadership, and collaboration.
+Check out the activities on this site and experience the health and well-being benefits of connecting children to nature!

 National Wildlife Federation “Trees for Wildlife” Program Trees for Wildlife provides adult leaders with fun, hands-on, science-based activities to help young people learn about the importance of trees and how to plant and take care of trees.